tinted-theming/tinty/README.md

 Change the theme of your terminal, text editor and anything else with one command.
 Immediately switch between over 250 themes!

-Tinty is a [Base16] and [Base24] theming manager for all [Tinted Theming] projects including any third-party template repository that follows the [Base16 builder specification].
+Tinty is a [Base16], [Base24] and [Tinted8] theming manager for all [Tinted Theming] projects including any third-party template repository that follows the relevant specifications.

 To learn more about [Tinted Theming] and the base16 specification, have a look at our [home repository] and preview the themes supported by